-Switching power supplies, AC motors, and lighting ballasts can develop extremely high peak inrush currents at t on unless inrush current protection is used.
+Switching power supplies, AC motors, and lighting ballasts can develop extremely high peak inrush currents at turn on unless inrush current protection is used.
 Without protection, the only limits on the amount of inrush current drawn is the line impedance, input rectifier drop, and capacitor equivalent series resistance.

 High inrush current can affect electrical systems by tripping fuses and circuit breakers unnecessarily.
 If inrush current protection is not in place, relays and fuses must be used that are rated higher than any possible inrush current.
 Inrush current can also cause pitted contacts on switches and relays due to the arcing of the contacts.